As a colour technologist, you'll be involved with the science and technology of colour application and its subsequent performance.

 Although computerisation is replacing some colour technologist roles, technical expertise is still needed.

 Technical training is mainly on the job, supported by either internal or external short courses provided by professional bodies or equipment suppliers.
 Larger companies may start you on a formal training scheme, which consists of short placements to develop your technical and commercial knowledge.

 The SDC offers a range of professional coloration qualifications at various levels including:

-The SDC can award the status of Chartered Colourist (CCol) which is the highest grade and indicates outstanding practical experience and expertise.
+The SDC can award the status of Chartered Colourist (CCol), which is the highest grade and indicates outstanding practical experience and expertise.
 At this level, you're required to undertake at least 30 hours of continuing professional development (CPD) each year.
 CPD activities can include:

 The SDC has a CPD scheme and offers various training courses which are run by experts.
 Find out more about qualifications and training at Society of Dyers and Colourists - Education.

-You will need to keep up to date with research techniques and new technical developments throughout your career, so many employers support activities that promote this.
+You'll need to keep up to date with research techniques and new technical developments throughout your career, so many employers support activities that promote this.